MukeshKumarSeth/nest-assignment/README.md

 ## Description

-This Prject Assignment is a Crud operation on a user record which will perform Create,Edit,Delete,Find Operation on a user Record.
+This Project Assignment is a Crud operation on a user record which will perform Create,Edit,Delete,Find Operation on a user Record.
 This Project also support load balancer functionality like you can perform crud on user data as given below.
 1. First POST request addressed to localhost:4001/api creates user
 2. Second GET request addressed to localhost:4002/api should return created user